YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 ---
 ## Supplementary 3: Around BDPP

-This note will give a brief introduction to the classical paper: [BDPP](http://sebastien.boucksom.perso.math.cnrs.fr/publis/BDPP.pdf).
-There are 2 major achievements in this paper:
+This note will study the classical paper: [BDPP](http://sebastien.boucksom.perso.math.cnrs.fr/publis/BDPP.pdf)and recent result of Ou [https://arxiv.org/abs/2501.18088](https://arxiv.org/abs/2501.18088).
+Here are the topic will be covered in this note.

 (1) The duality between algebraic pseudo-effective cone and mobile cone of curves on a projective manifold, (2) The projective manifold is uniruled iff it is not pseudo-effective.

-We then study the recent paper by Wenhao Ou [https://arxiv.org/abs/2501.18088](https://arxiv.org/abs/2501.18088), who complete the proof of the BDPP conjecture for compact Kahler manifolds.
+(3) Ou's proof of BDPP conjecture for compact Kahler manifold (4) Applications of duality of cones and BDPP theorem/conjecture.

-We will first briefly summarize the idea of the proof, then focus on the applications of BDPP in deformation theory and minimal model theory.